 Pool decks and changing rooms are cleaned multiple times daily.

-The on-site Natural Springs Spa boasts a huge variety of services, including aesthetic and hot stone massages, volcanic scrubs, mud soaks, body wraps, facials, eye treatments, manicures, pedicures, acupuncture, yoga, and more.
+The on-site Natural Springs Spa boasts a huge variety of services, including aesthetic and hot stone massages, volcanic scrubs, mud soaks, body wraps, facials, eye treatments, manicures, pedicures, acupuncture, and yoga.
 Couples packages are available.

 Lodging and Camping